Mireille Ballestrazzi

 Mireille "Ballen" Ballestrazzi (born 1954 in Orange, France) is a French law enforcement officer and the former President of the International Criminal Police Organization (INTERPOL).

 Education

-Ballestrazzi earned a Bachelors of Art degree in Classics and a master's degree in Greek and Latin.
-Ballestrazzi graduated from French National Higher Police Academy.
-Ballestrazzi was a recipient of the Legion d'honneur.
+Ballestrazzi earned a Bachelor of Arts degree in Classics and a master's degree in Greek and Latin.
+She graduated from French National Higher Police Academy.
+She is also a recipient of the Legion d'honneur.

 Career

 In 2010, Ballestrazzi was the Vice-President for Europe at the INTERPOL Executive Committee, and Deputy Central Director of the Judicial Police in Paris.
 In November 2012, Ballestrazzi became the President of International Criminal Police Organization (INTERPOL).
 Ballestrazzi is the first female President of INTERPOL.

 In 2014, in addition to her INTERPOL leadership, Ballestrazzi became the Central Director of the French Judicial Police.